akai-katto/dandere2x/docs/index.rst

    :description lang=en: Automate building, versioning, and hosting of your technical documentation continuously on Read the Docs.

-Dandere2x speeds up the time needed to upscale animation (sometimes live-action) videos by applying compression techniques.
-Just as Netflix uses compression to quickly stream videos to your home, Dandere2x uses compression to make quickly upscale videos using waifu2x.
+Dandere2x reduces the time needed for Waifu2x to upscale animation (sometimes live-action) videos by applying compression techniques.
+Just as Netflix uses compression to quickly stream videos to your home, Dandere2x uses compression to expedite the waifu2x upscaling process.

 Fast
     Dandere2x can provide a dramatic speedup for anime upscaling.